WNBA suspends Hammon 2 games for player’s allegation she was bullied for being pregnant

-NEW YORK (AP) — The WNBA suspended Las Vegas Aces coach Becky Hammon for two games Tuesday for comments Hammon allegedly made to former player Dearica Hamby about her pregnancy.

-Hammon was suspended without pay after the monthslong investigation stemming from Hamby’s allegation that she was bullied and manipulated for being pregnant.
+NEW YORK (AP) — The WNBA suspended Las Vegas coach Becky Hammon, one of the league’s marquee figures, for two games Tuesday after former Aces player Dearica Hamby said she had been bullied and manipulated for being pregnant.

+Hammon, who in her first season last year led the Aces to the WNBA championship, was suspended without pay after a monthslong investigation into Hamby’s allegations.
+The WNBA said Hammon violated league and team “respect in the workplace” policies.

-The WNBA found Hammon violated league and team respect in the workplace policies.
-The league also rescinded the Aces’ first-round pick in the 2025 draft for violating league rules regarding impermissible player benefits.
-Las Vegas didn’t have a 2024 pick in the first round because of a prior trade.
+The league also rescinded the Aces’ first-round pick in the 2025 draft for a different issue — a violation of league rules regarding impermissible player benefits involving Hamby, who was traded to the Los Angeles Sparks on Jan.
+21.

+That means Las Vegas may not have a first-round pick for two consecutive seasons.
+The Aces traded their 2024 pick.

 “It is critical that we uphold the values of integrity and fairness, which create a level playing field for our teams,” said WNBA Commissioner Cathy Engelbert.
 “The Aces failed to adhere to league rules and regulations and have been disciplined accordingly.
 We are also disheartened by the violation of our Respect in the Workplace policies and remain committed to ensuring that enhanced training is conducted and standards are followed across all WNBA teams.”

+The WNBA has not disclosed the details of Hamby’s allegation.
+Hammon, the Aces nor team owner Mark Davis have responded to requests for comment.
+The Sparks didn’t immediately respond to a request for comment from Hamby.

-The impermissible benefits were in connection with negotiations for an extension of Hamby’s player contract.
-She had signed a two-year extension last June.
-Hamby was traded on Jan.
-21 to the Los Angeles Sparks.
+The impermissible benefits were connected to negotiations for an extension of Hamby’s contract.
+She had signed a two-year extension with the Aces last June before she was traded.

+When the league announced in February it was launching an investigation, the Aces put out a statement that read, in part: “As an organization whose mission is to support and celebrate the tremendously talented women in our league, we take seriously our responsibility to hold ourselves to the highest professional standards.”

-After she was traded, she posted on Instagram: “Being traded is a part of the business.
+After she was traded, Hamby posted on Instagram: “Being traded is a part of the business.
 Being lied to, bullied, manipulated, and discriminated against is not.”

 The players’ union had pushed for an inquiry into whether Hamby’s rights under the league’s 2020 labor agreement were violated, as well as state and federal laws.
 The league investigation included interviews with 33 people and a review of texts, emails and other documents.